 - The Physics/Astronomy Building is on the corner of N.E.
 Pacific and 15th Ave.
 N.E.
 Our offices are on the third floor.
 The office phone is 206-543-2888.

 - If you arrive by air, the SeaTac Airport is served by all major carriers, with especially frequent service on United, Northwest, and Alaska airlines.
 The campus is about 20 miles north of the airport and five miles north of downtown.
-The arriving passenger has many choices of conveyance to downtown and UW.
-See this regional map for a layout of the metropolitan region.
+There are many choices of transportation to downtown and UW.
+See Google maps for a layout of the metropolitan region.
 Click this airport map to see the various passenger pickup/dropoff modes and locations of service.
 The campus map will help you to locate our building, and our office finding chart will guide you to our offices, all of which are on the third floor of the Physics-Astronomy Building.
-A local hotel map and list can also be useful.

-- If you come by taxi or airport shuttle, tell the driver that our street address is 3910 15th Ave NE, at the NE corner of NE Pacific and 15th Ave NE.
+- If you come by taxi or airport shuttle, our street address is 3910 15th Ave NE, at the NE corner of NE Pacific and 15th Ave NE.
 The cab fare to campus is about $50.
 Shuttles are less expensive ($25) but can add 30-60 minutes.